olcf/olcf-user-docs/software/profiling/TAU.rst

 .. image:: /images/tau_mpi_mean_ipc.png
    :align: center

-- For the non-MPI routines/calls, the IPC that is lower than 1.5 means that there is a potential for performance improvement.
+- For the non-MPI routines/calls, an IPC that is lower than 1.5 means that there is a potential for performance improvement.

-- Menu Windows -> 3D Visualization (3D demands OpenGL), it will not work on Summit, download the data on your laptop and install TAU locally.
+- Menu Windows -> 3D Visualization (3D demands OpenGL) will not work on
+  Summit, and you will need to download the data on your laptop and install TAU locally to use this feature.
-- You can see per MPI rank, per routine, the exclusive time and the floating operations
+- You can see per MPI rank, per routine, the exclusive time and the floating operations.

 .. image:: /images/tau_mpi_3d_fp_ops.png
    :align: center

 - Change the PAPI_FP_OPS to (PAPI_TOT_INS/PAPI_TOT_CYC)
-- You can see per MPI rank, per routine, the exclusive time and the corresponding IPC
+- You can see per MPI rank, per routine, the exclusive time and the corresponding IPC.

 .. image:: /images/tau_mpi_3d_tot_ins.png
    :align: center

-You can explore the various options

 Which loops consume most of the time?
 =====================================

-- Create a file called for example select.tau with the content:
+- Create a file called, for example, ``select.tau`` with the content:

 .. code::